 DelPinto’s mural Hommage à Norval Morrisseau was commissioned by MU, whose mandate is to transform Montreal’s public spaces by creating murals that are rooted in local communities.
 The subjects of his art were the myths and traditions of the Anishnaabe indigenous people.
 He is acknowledged to have initiated the Woodland School of Native Art, where images similar to the petroglyphs of the Great Lakes region were now captured in paintings and prints.
 He was a prominent member of the “Indian Group of Seven”.
 His works are held in the Museum of Fine Arts’ permanent collection.

-Del Pinto’s most recent works incorporate sacred geometry, those primordial, geometric shapes and patterns that are repeated throughout nature and used to create aesthetics and visual harmony in all branches of the design arts as well as in architecture.
+Del Pinto’s work incorporates sacred geometry, those primordial, geometric shapes and patterns that are repeated throughout nature and used to create aesthetics and visual harmony in all branches of the design arts as well as in architecture.
 Del Pinto is making visible what our subliminal, subconscious soul could always see but our eye could not.

 On the right is Del Pinto’s The Merkaba in Flight, an oil and metallic on canvas work that depicts a Black-Capped Chickadee captured in flight while reflecting the Merkaba symbol.

 Del Pinto also applies sacred geometry equally to her landscape paintings.
 Pictured on the right is Del Pinto’s painting The Refuge.
 It depicts a calming, wide-open seascape superimposed with the alchemical symbol for air, an upward-pointing triangle, bisected by a horizontal line.Of theOf